myclabs/ACL/Upgrading.md

 ### Roles

 In 1.x, roles were defined as classes.
 Now they are defined in an array.
-You can read the
+You can read the "Roles" documentation for upgrading.

 ### Identities